lukasbach/markbase/docs/config.md

 ## `hoistHeadings`

 In the sidebar, the top-level headings will be shown as expanded sections.
-As example, you can see this documentation generated with this setting set to true here TODO
+As example, you can see this documentation generated with this setting set to true [here](https://markbase.lukasbach.com/hoisted-headings/root/) (it's not a great example since the documentation is fairly flat, but note the "Sample files" folder which is displayed as dedicated section rather just a subfolder).

 ## `hoistMarkdownTitles`